 We are Formula, world-renowned and family-owned.

 The guiding force behind Formula’s vision of excellence is the Victor B. Porter family, with Chairman Vic Porter and four sons and a daughter actively managing the business.
 Scott Porter serves as knowledgeable, energetic president while executive vice president Grant Porter directs all product development and manufacturing.
 Wayne Porter is vice president of sales, Jean Porter Brune is vice president of marketing and Ted Porter is vice president of human resources.
 The eldest son, John, also a company shareholder, is a medical doctor and is not involved in daily business activities.
 Vic’s wife Kris aids in personnel records and also in special projects promoting Formula.
 Scott’s wife Shelley is active in the MIS department and is also involved in various Formula promotions.
 Third-generation Porters work in the business as well.
-Wayne’s three children, Adam, Jeremy and Sarah, work full-time for Formula.
-Adam is software project coordinator and developer.
+Two of Wayne’s children, Jeremy and Sarah, work full-time for Formula.
 Jeremy is traffic manager and Sarah is marketing promotions coordinator.
 Jean’s son, Jason Brune, is a full-time project engineer for Formula.
-Grant’s son, Kyle, works full-time in the production area, and Ted’s son Danny, is a cost analyst.
+Grant’s son, Kyle, works as a systems CAD technician, and Ted’s son Danny, is a cost analyst and his son Chris is a product specialist.
 Several other third-generation Porters work after school and during summer breaks.

 Thunderbird was founded by Woody Woodson in 1956 in the Miami, Florida, area, and Richard C. Cole was the original designer.
 Decisively proving its staying power and stability, an eighteen-foot Thunderbird made the first successful sterndrive crossing from Miami to Nassau in 1959.